 WCVE was lucky to have such wonderful listeners share their talents for the 2018 spring mug design.
-After viewing and discussing over seventy submitted works, WCVE chose Colleen Phelon Hall’s creative illustration as this year’s design.
+After viewing and discussing over seventy submitted works, WCVE chose Colleen Phelon Hall’s creative illustration as the spring 2018 design.
 Thank you to all of those who took the time to depict WCVE in creative and meaningful ways.
 Your listenership and support means the world to us!

-The 2018 spring mug will be available at designated Mug Stop locations from April 23 - 27 during WCVE’s Spring Pledge Drive.
-Follow WCVE on Facebook for an update on where and when you can purchase this collectible WCVE mug.
+The 2018 spring mug was available at designated Mug Stop locations from April 23 - 27 during WCVE’s Spring 2018 Pledge Drive.

 The following interview with mug artist Colleen Phelon Hall was edited for clarity and brevity.